 Acapella Syndicate 2014

-- Defending an international engineer and its insurers in a £20m complex litigation involving multiple parties concerning the construction of a large abattoir.
+- Defending an international engineer and its insurers in a £20m complex litigation involving multiple parties concerning the construction of a large-scale abattoir.

-- Defending a firm of solicitors and its insurers in a multi-million-pound claim relating to inheritance tax advice.
-It involves niche and complex areas of tax and professional negligence law and will test the application of existing precedent law.
+- Defending a firm of solicitors and its insurers in a multimillion-pound claim relating to inheritance tax advice.

 - Defending a major broker against a claim concerning the placement of run-off cover relating to a $5m dispute.